 A bearded dragon that has eggs yet to be laid is referred to as being gravid.
 After about three weeks, a gravid bearded dragon will begin to dig in her enclosure.
 This is the start of nesting behavior and indicates you'll need to provide your bearded dragon with a proper nesting area.
 Fill a small container to use as a nest box with clean, moistened bedding that the eggs can be buried in.
 Many types of reptile dirt or vermiculite bedding options can be used for this.
 Place this container in your bearded dragon's enclosure under the heat lights for her to dig in.
 Some people also opt to use completely separate containers, such as a plastic storage bin, for their bearded dragons to lay its eggs in so that they can control the temperature of that enclosure (or place the container in an incubator) more precisely.
 If you choose to go this route, make sure the bedding is preheated and moistened prior to your bearded dragon laying eggs in it.

-Bearded dragons typically lay about 20 eggs at a time in groupings called clutches and they typically lay between one and three clutches per mating (but some have laid as many as six).
+Bearded dragons typically lay about 20 eggs at a time in groupings called clutches and they can lay several clutches in a four month season (but some have laid as many as five).
 Be prepared to provide your bearded dragon with additional calcium while she's gravid and more food than usual until she lays all the eggs.
 This is true for all gravid females, whether or not the eggs could be fertile.

 Problems With Bearded Dragons Laying Eggs